fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - James Hamblin, [Lectins Could Become the Next Gluten](https://www.theatlantic.com/health/archive/2017/04/the-next-gluten/523686/), (_The Atlantic_ April 24, 2017).

 {% include alert.html class='danger' title='Reading reflection' text="
-Everyone writes on the same question today: How would you compare these two critiques of relatively new diets?
-Is one more effective than the other?
+How would you compare these two critiques of relatively new diets?
+Is one critique more effective than the other?
+These writers are not dietary experts, but are they convincing to you?
+Which one resonated with you?
 WHY?
-What similar and different techniques do they use to communicate their skepticism to the reader?
-These writers are not dietary experts, but are they convincing to you?
 "%}

 ### Wed 11/11